Battle of Banja Luka: Declaration of War

 Austria officially declared war on 14 July 1737.
 There were already 17,000 Austrian soldiers in Pakrac, and that number had grown rapidly.
 Commander was Joseph Hildburghausen, who on 15 July invited Catholic and Orthodox subjects in the Bosnian Eyalet to join his army.
-He also sent a message to congregants of the Islamic faith that in the event of a change of religion, he would retain his property:
+He also sent a message to congregants of the Muslim faith that in the event of a change of religion, he would retain his property: